 Harness Engineering: The Environment is the Product

-The concept of Harness Engineering describes a fundamental shift: the code is not the product; rather, the environment in which agents produce code is the product.
+The concept of Harness Engineering describes a fundamental shift: the code is not the product; the environment in which agents produce code is the product.
 A harness comprises verification loops (tests, linters, CI), context management (documentation, rules), constraints (architecture rules, dependencies), and feedback systems (logs, metrics).

 For TYPO3 projects, a Minimum Viable Harness consists of: